Apple issues iOS 14.8 with urgent update to close spyware flaw

+Apple's newest iPhone operating system is set to land on Monday, but iPhone users should still use the weekend to update their phones before it drops, in order to install a critical security patch.

-Apple on released security updates for its iPhones, iPads, Apple Watches and Mac computers earlier this week that close a vulnerability reportedly exploited by invasive spyware built by NSO Group, an Israeli security company.
+On Sept.
+13, Apple released security updates for its iPhones, iPads, Apple Watches and Mac computers that close a vulnerability reportedly exploited by invasive spyware built by NSO Group, an Israeli security company.

-On Monday, the tech giant posted a security note for iOS 14.8 and iPadOS 14.8 that said some malicious PDFs could take advantage of its operating systems.
+A security note for iOS 14.8 and iPadOS 14.8 said some harmful PDFs could take advantage of Apple's popular operating systems.
 "Processing a maliciously crafted PDF may lead to arbitrary code execution," the note read.
 "Apple is aware of a report that this issue may have been actively exploited."

 Read more: Check if your iPhone is infected with Pegasus spyware with this free tool

-Citizen Lab, which is based at the University of Toronto, says it determined NSO used the vulnerability to remotely infect devices with its Pegasus spyware, adding it believes the exploit has been in use since at least February.
+Citizen Lab, based at the University of Toronto, says it determined NSO used the vulnerability to remotely infect devices with its Pegasus spyware, adding that it believes the exploit has been in use since at least February.
 It urged all Apple users to immediately update their operating systems.

 "Ubiquitous chat apps have become a major target for the most sophisticated threat actors, including nation state espionage operations and the mercenary spyware companies that service them," Citizen Lab said in a report.
 "As presently engineered, many chat apps have become an irresistible soft target."

-The security update rolled out a day before Apple took the wraps off a slate of new products, including iPads, Apple Watches and iPhones.
-The company used the fall rollout of devices, which is one of the company's most important annual events, to tout its security measures.
-Saying that privacy is "built in from the beginning," Apple said the upcoming version of its iOS software will block trackers and prevent monitoring of email, among other safety provisions.
+Apple touted its security measures during its fall rollout of devices, which is one of the company's most important annual events.
+Saying that privacy is "built in from the beginning," Apple added that iOS 15 will block trackers and prevent monitoring of email, among other safety provisions.

-Read more: Watch iPhone 13 launch live: How to watch Apple's event today

 Apple thanked Citizen Lab for providing a sample of the exploit, which the iPhone maker said wasn't a threat to most of its users.